Historic Buildings of Rio Grande City

 Rio Grande City, Starr County

-Founded by Henry Clay Davis in the mid-19th century, Rio Grande City is one of the state’s most architecturally significant cities along the Rio Grande River.
+Founded by Henry Clay Davis (1814-1866) in the mid-19th century, the earliest settled section of Rio Grande City is one of the state’s most architecturally significant communities along the Rio Grande.
 Tourists and businesses associated with NAFTA have in recent years begun to draw attention to this once almost unknown community.
 Despite the growth in awareness, the city remains challenged economically and many of the historic properties are neglected and underutilized.